AthithiyaM/Waiting_Room/README.md

 You can [find our Gumloop Webflow here](https://www.gumloop.com/pipeline?workbook_id=oiBdSZrKxnr7V1JjdX5nAX)!

 ## Interface Design
+We designed the interface using Figma, leveraging the Material UI (MUI) react library for a modern and intuitive user experience.

 ## How It's Built
 We built our web app using React and Next.js for a seamless and dynamic user experience,